 Chicken Fiori served over pasta with tomato ragu

 Peanut butter pie drizzled with chocolate and whipped cream

 Look for the washer woman on Vista Avenue (Click here for more info.) as she scrub-a-dub-dubs, and you’ve found this intimate, seasonally decorated little gem of a shop owned by the gregarious and talented husband/wife team of Paul and Mary Jean Wegner.
 Known for their take-out gourmet lasagnas (12 or more kinds) and chicken pot pies, the Wegners prepare on Sunday and Monday and then open for in-house dining or take-home orders Tuesday through Saturday.
 Entrees and sides change daily, so check the board for what’s in, but you’ll definitely eat well on Chicken Fiori (chicken breast stuffed with proscuitto, spinach, and mozarella served over noodles) or Chipotle Meatloaf with Potatoes au Gratin or Chicken Penne Gorgonzola.
 Whatever you do is really a don’t: don’t skip dessert.
 Get Paul to wax poetic on the virtues of peach pie made with hand-picked peaches from a farm in Emmett or peanut butter pie drizzled with chocolate or fresh rhubarb pie.
 And that’s just shelf number one!

 Goldy’s Breakfast Bistro

-For more posts on our travels in Idaho and Washington, click on the Inland Northwest page at the top of this blog.
+For more on our travels in Idaho and Washington, check out the Page at the top of this post labeled Inland Northwest.